 Jeffrey Kittay, Founder and publisher

 Jeffrey Kittay was the founder and editor of the legendary Lingua Franca magazine and a winner of the National Magazine Award.
 Most recently, while working in newspaper publishing in Maine, he became intrigued about what allowed some of the state’s farm-to-table businesses to succeed while others continued to struggle.
-He decided that those committed businesses, and their consumers and supporters, from coast to coast, needed to know more about how to make The New Food Economy work.
+He decided that such committed businesses, and their consumers and supporters, from coast to coast, needed to know more about how to make the new food economy work. @jkittay

 Kate Cox, Editor

-Kate Cox joined The New Food Economy after several years covering the American aging experience for radio and text as a freelance health reporter.
+Kate Cox joined The New Food Economy after several years reporting on the American age boom for radio and text as a freelance health reporter.
 She has written extensively about end-of-life issues, elder incarceration, and the plight of living organ donors.
 In 2014, she reported and produced The Hidden Crisis, a three-part radio documentary about the nation’s first emergency shelter for victims of elder abuse.
-Kate has been a contributor to The Nation and Huffington Post and co-created and produced Off the Radar, a travel TV show and blog about two women on a mission to see the world on $1k.
+Kate has been a contributor to The Nation and Huffington Post and co-created and produced Off the Radar, a travel TV show about two women on a mission to see the world on $1k. @thekatecox

 Claire Brown joins The New Food Economy after working on the editorial team at Edible Manhattan and Edible Brooklyn.
-She won the New York Press Club and the Newswomen’s Club of New York in 2017, the Association of Food Journalists in 2018, and is a 2019 11th Hour Food and Farming Journalism fellow. @hclaire_brown
+She won awards from the New York Press Club and the Newswomen’s Club of New York in 2017, the Association of Food Journalists in 2018, and is a 2019 11th Hour Food and Farming Journalism fellow. @hclaire_brown

-Jessica Fu is a web producer at The New Food Economy, after having previously worked as a producer and contributor to Seattle’s alternative weekly, The Stranger. @jesstiafu
+Jessica Fu is a reporter at The New Food Economy, after having previously worked as a producer and contributor to Seattle’s alternative weekly, The Stranger. @jesstiafu

 Patrick Clinton, Contributing editor